 These current events and the prevailing economic conditions require the Bank to revise certain inputs and assumptions used for the determination of expected credit losses ("ECL").
 These primarily revolve around adjusting macroeconomic factors used by the Bank in estimation of ECL, and revisions to the scenario probabilities applied.
-The adjustments to macroeconomic factors and scenario weightings resulted in an additional ECL of SAR 11,735 thousand for the Bank.
+In Q1 2020, the Bank made certain adjustments to the macroeconomic factors and scenario weightings.
+During Q2 2020 and as more reliable data became available, the management has made further adjustments to the macroeconomic factors used by the Bank in the estimation of expected credit losses and revisions to the scenario probabilities.
+The adjustments to macroeconomic factors and scenario weightings resulted in an additional ECL of SAR 19,200 thousand for the Bank for the six month period ended 30 June 2020 and SAR 7,136 thousand for the three months period ended 30 June 2020.
 As with any forecasts, the projections and likelihoods of occurrence are underpinned by significant judgement and uncertainty, and therefore the actual outcomes may be different to those projected.
 The impact of such an uncertain economic environment is judgemental, and the Bank will continue to reassess its position and the related impact on a regular basis.

-At this point in time, it is difficult to ascertain the specific effects the health crisis and government and SAMA support measures, such as the repayment holidays and other mitigating packages, will have.
-The Bank has therefore concluded that it was too early for any potential credit impairment to be reflected through application of the staging criteria and focused on the macroeconomic model underpinning the PD and LGD determinations.
-The Bank will continue to individually assess significant corporate exposures as more reliable data becomes available, and accordingly determine if any adjustment in the ECL is required in subsequent reporting periods.
+It continues to be challenging to reliably ascertain the specific effects the pandemic and the government and SAMA support measures, such as the repayment holidays and other mitigating packages, will have.
+The Bank has therefore concluded that it is too early for any potential credit impairment to be reflected through the application of the staging criteria and focused on the macroeconomic model underpinning the PD and LGD determinations.
+The Bank will continue to individually assess significant counterparty exposures as more reliable data becomes available and accordingly determine if any adjustment in the ECL is required in subsequent reporting periods.
+However, the Bank has also recognised management overlays of SAR 35,000 thousand for the six month period ended 30 June 2020 and SR Nil thousand for the three month period ended 30 June 2020 based on anticipated changes in the through-the-cycle probability of defaults.